IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	![try it out](images/try-it-out.png)

 4. Now, go to `https://<Cloud Host:Port>/ibm/api/explorer/` and varify your local server interface can be accessed from public 'Cloud Host' gateway server.
-Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1](#1-create-a-secure-tunnel-to-connect-your-on-premise-enviroment-to-public-cloud), and your default username is **admin** and password is **admin**.
+Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1](#1-create-a-tunnel-to-connect-your-on-premise-enviroment-to-public-cloud), and your default username is **admin** and password is **admin**.
+Note that since we are using TCP in this sample, being able to reach this URL means that any system on the internet can now connect to the WebSphere Liberty application if they know the name of the Cloud Host and port.
+In production, you would want to use TLS/SSL for more security.

 Jump to [Step 6](#6-create-an-api-connect-service-in-bluemix) to expose your application APIs via API Connect